EmilyBlackb/math5610/Software_Manual/VectorScalarMultiplication.md

     rfillm(w);
-    Matrix result = cvec(v, 5.5);  //compute the multiplication of vector v with 5.5 and store it in matrix v result.printm();        //print the entries in the matric result cvec(w, 4.05);          //compute the multiplcation of matrix w with 4.05 - will result in an error since w is
+    Matrix result = cvec(v, 5.5);  //compute the multiplication of vector v with 5.5 and store it in matrix v result.printm();        //print the entries in the matric result cvec(w, 4.05);          //compute the multiplication of matrix w with 4.05
-                            //not a 1 by n or n by 1 matrix
+                            //- will result in an error since w is not a 1 by n or n by 1 matrix

 Output from the lines above: